Check out Canada's Greatest Pulp Styled Webzine with stories and serials of adventure, SF, fantasy and horror

 SHADOWS OF THE PAST* * setting: P.Q.

 (1991) (/France) Erika Anderson, Nicholas Campbell, Richard Berry, Heidi von Palleske, Dennis O'Connor, Lorne Brass, Jacques Herlin.....Partially amnesiac photojournalist (American Anderson) in Montreal finds both cops and shady figures believe she was involved in some criminal plot, but she can't remember.
 Suspenser has decent enough ideas, and throws in light badinage and romance (with Campbell as a Mountie assigned to watch her).
-But it's hurt by a low-budget feel that evokes old drive-in movies, where the professional actors seem unpolished.
+But it's hurt by a low-budget feel that evokes old drive-in movies, where even the professional actors seem unpolished.
 The plot -- and the questions it provokes -- just aren't that interesting.
 The movie doesn't sustain what suspense it creates, while the light humour is more good natured, rather than actually amusing.
 Well-intentioned, but not quite.
 Brass gets a change-of-pace role as poshly-accented villain. sc: David Preston. dir: Gabriel Pelletier. - sexual content.- 92 min.

 THE SHAMAN'S SOURCE * *